Thug: WHAT ARE YOU?!

 - Bizarrchitecture: Anton Furst's Gotham practically exemplifies this.

 - Bloodstained Glass Windows: Batman's final confrontation against The Joker takes place on top of Gotham Cathedral.

 - Board to Death: The Joker does this to his crime bosses.

-- Bookends: When Batman takes on his first on screen mooks, the first words that come out of his mouth are "I'm not gonna kill you."
+- When Batman takes on his first on screen mooks, the first words that come out of his mouth are "I'm not gonna kill you."
 When he finds out the Joker killed his parents, after saying Joker's own line to his face.
 He flat out tells him "I'm gonna kill you."
 And he does - albeit unintentionally.

 - Bond One-Liner: The Joker gets a few ("Antoine got a little hot under the collar", "The pen is truly mightier than the sword").

 - Brand X: In the Joker's Smylex commercial, at the "blind taste test", a man who is tied to a chair and gagged (Disclaimer: "Not An Actor") is said to have been using Brand X ("Oh No!").